Strangeworks: Shaping the Future of Software Infrastructure for Quantum Computing

 The quantum industry does a lot of pilot projects, but these aside, the total addressable market for practical quantum computing applications today is zero.
 Quantum computers today aren’t useful for anything, and there is no mass market, just like there was no market for cars in the beginning.
 And that’s okay because entrepreneurs will figure out how to create a market.

-Quantum computing compares to classical computing, like a hydrogen car to a petrol car.
-Petrol has become pervasive; it’s in the fuel, in the plastics in the seats, in the dashboard, it’s everywhere.
+Quantum computing is like a hydrogen car compared to a petrol car.
+Petrol has become pervasive; it’s in the fuel, the plastics in the seats, the dashboard—it’s everywhere.
 Similarly, classical computing is everywhere; it’s really commoditized and cheap.

 Conversely, quantum computers are several orders of magnitudes more expensive than a GPU, so why would you use them today?
 When people suggest near-term applications like solving optimization problems, do they really expect a credit card company to use quantum computers to analyze their loyalty program?
 They have way too much data to shove it all into a quantum computer, let alone process it.